chashikajw/sinhala-hate-speech-detection/README.md

 This is a hate speech detection algorithm using bag of words approach and linear regression model.

-Dataset is provided by: Dr. A.R.Weerasinghe (UCSC)
+Dataset is provided by: UCSC LTRL Lab

-Sinhala stopwords and suffixes reference: [Sinhala stopwords & suffixes](http://ltrl.ucsc.lk/download-3/)
+Sinhala stopwords and suffixes reference: [http://ltrl.ucsc.lk/download-3](http://ltrl.ucsc.lk/download-3/)